aristanetworks/avd-workshops/workshops/cicd-basics.md

       - LABPASSPHRASE=$LABPASSPHRASE
 ```

 The `version` key is used to associate this Docker Compose file with a specific version of the Docker API.
-We then define a list of services (containers).
+We then define a list of `services` (containers).
 Within the `atd-cicd` object, we define the container name and a volume or files to pass along to the container.
-The image key points to the public location of the container.
+The `image` key points to the public location of the container.
 Docker Compose will look at Docker Hub first by default for a particular container image.
-The last key passes an environment variable in our workflow to the container.
+The last key of `environment` passes an environment variable in our workflow to the container.
 You may recall this is the secrets variable we set within our actions and in the GitHub Actions file.
 The code block below lists the final steps in our workflow with Docker Compose and our container.
 The commands in our steps should be familiar with the make commands we used in the AVD workshop.

 ```yaml
 ...